 I invest, advise and teach/consult.
 I’m a sector-

-agnostic angel/seed investor in tech startups, including Wish, Pilot, Celo, BioRender, BigHat Biosciences, and SourceGraph, currently based in Virginia.
-I teach BIODS 253 — Software Engineering for Scientists during Winter Quarters at Stanford University.
-I spend a good chunk of time thinking about how poor Software Engineering is setting Science back, and what we can do to fix it.
+agnostic angel/seed investor in tech startups, including Deel, Wish, Pilot, Padlet, BioRender, BigHat Biosciences, Rossum and SourceGraph, currently based in Virginia.
+I'm an adjunct professor teaching BIODS 253 — Software Engineering for Scientists during Winter Quarters at Stanford University.
+I also spend a good amount of time thinking about how poor Software Engineering is setting Science back, and what we can do to fix it.
 If you're working on this problem, please drop me a line!

 I consulted with PACT pharma, a cancer immunotherapy biotech company.

 I was an entrepreneur in residence at Benchmark Capital in San Francisco.
 I led Twitter’s New York engineering office and managed a number of consumer engineering projects including Moments.
 I was CEO and founder of Mitro, a startup that exited to Twitter,

 2002-2009 where I built a number of distributed systems and infrastructure systems.